doc4d/docs/docs/ViewPro/method-list.md

 In *name*, pass a name for the table.
 The name must:

-* be unique in the document
+* be unique in the sheet
-* include at least 5 characters, and cannot include spaces
+* include at least 5 characters
-* start with a number
+* cannot include spaces or start with a number

 In *source*, you can pass an attribute name from the [data context](#vp-set-data-context) to display its data in the table.
+This binds the table to the data context.
+When the data context is updated, the data displayed in the table is updated accordingly.
+Note that:
-If you don't specify a source, the command creates an empty table with the size defined in *rangeObj*.
+  * If you don't specify a *source*, the command creates an empty table with the size defined in *rangeObj*.

-If the *source* cannot be fully displayed in the document, no table is created.
+  * If the specified *source* cannot be fully displayed in the document, no table is created.

 In *options*, you can pass an object with additional options for the table.
 Possible values are: